IBM/sms-spam-filter-using-hortonworks/README.md

 1. The spam collection data set is loaded into Watson Studio Local as an asset.
 2. The user interacts with the Jupyter notebooks by running them in Watson Studio Local.
 Watson Studio Local can either use the resources available locally, or ...
-3. Utilize HDP cluster resources by connecting to Apache Livy, which is a part of DSXHI.
+3. Utilize HDP cluster resources by connecting to Apache Livy, which is a part of the Hadoop Integration service.
 4. Livy connects with the HDP cluster to run Apache Spark or access HDFS files.

 ## Included components